randomouscrap98/AP_ACGC_PC/README.md

 ## AI Notice

+I (randomouscrap98) forked this from https://github.com/flyngmt/ACGC-PC-Port, which has the following AI notice:

-AI tools such as Claude were used in this project (PC port code only).
+> AI tools such as Claude were used in this project (PC port code only).

+I am **not** using AI to make the AP portion of this code, but I understand that "any" AI that touches code at all can be contentious.
+This notice is retained for anyone who wishes not to use this because of that.

 ## FAQ